Caume/HerraduraKEx/README.md

 FSCX_REVOLVE is an iterated version of the FSCX function with the 2nd parameter (bit string B) constant, that produces a ring of numbers of size P or P/2.
 That is, iterations within de FSCX_REVOLVE function take the result of the previous iteration as the first input, and maintain the second input constant.
 For 64 bit long bit strings, iterations will produce a number field of 32 or 64 numbers, where the result of the last iteration will be equal to A.

-The result of several iterations with the exeption of iterations #32 and #64 (which yield as result the first input, depending on the inputs chosen) cannot be used to identify the unique inputs used at the first iteration, since there are multiple combinations of inputs that produce the same result at each iteration.
+The result of several iterations with the exeption of iterations equal to P and sometimes also P/2 (e.g. 32 and 64 for P=64 bits) which produve as a result the first input, cannot be used to identify the unique inputs used at the first iteration, since there are multiple combinations of inputs that produce the same result at each iteration.

 The Herradura Key Exchange Scheme is as follows:
 1) Alice and Bob select 2 random numbers each, A and B, of length P bits, such that P is 2^n (n=6 -> P= 64, for 64bit numbers), and apply i < P FSCX, using the FSXC_REVOLVE function with A and B as the inputs for the first iteration, and the result of each iteration along with B as the inputs for subsequent iterations (e.g. i=16 iterations for P=64).
 Recommended value for i is P/4.
 So, let D and D2 be the result of the FSCX_REVOLVE function for Alice and Bob respectively, using 64 bit numbers: